taikedz/autojinja/README.md

 ## Template Header Syntax

-The template must specify at the top of the file the arguments it expects, as 4 fields:
+The template header is a series of lines starting either with `#:o` or `#:r`; these are the specification lines.
+There must be no lines above the header.

+Header lines are composed of 4 fields:

 * `#:r` or `#:o` - defining whether the the argument is required, or optional
 * an argument identifier, e.g. `-n`